web-engineering/web-engineering-textbook/source/git_basics.md

 1. The whole history of the project always accessible, you can "go back in time" to old versions of your code.
 2. You can try out experimental stuff without danger of breaking your existing code.

-3. it's absolutely vital for teamwork - several people can program on separate computers, the system helps with merging the differnet codes
+And it's absolutely vital for teamwork - several people can develop on separate machines.
+The system helps with merging the differnet programs into one.

 ### Why use git?